mikecornflake/uBee512Launcher/README.md

 # Long Term TODO (_dreamer! you're nothing but a dreamer_)
 + Investigate automating a running instance of RunCPM (serial?
 STDIN?)
 + Investigate automating a running instance of UBEE512 (allow dynamic changing of disks)

+# Development notes
+Developed using Lazarus 2.2.6 / fpc 3.2.2
+Uses sections directly copied from an OO framework I developed for other projects.
+This includes the contents of the Support folder.
+That OO framework adds uncessary complications, so the intention for this project is to keep the design to a simplified application.
+This uses the LCL for UI.
+Means the project can be compiled for linux or other OS's.
+Primary development is being done under Windows.
+LCL and FPC are both quickly evolving projects.
+I've an ongoing project rationalising my support units.
+Several of the routines in the Support folder were developed many years ago, filling voids in the then LCL/FPC.
+If anyone stumbles across routines I can deprecate in favour of official LCL/FPC, let me know.

+Mike Thompson
+2 Jan 2024